HarshitPnt/CS3423-DSL/docs/specification.md

 ## Constants

 Constants are represented by the `const` keyword.
-Constants can be of any data type supported by XYZ.
+Constants can be of any data type supported by YAFSM.

 ## Keywords